 If you have skills to offer and an interest in joining our Board, please contact us at firstname.lastname@example.org

-Vice President and Chair of the Governance and Personnel Committee
+President, Chair of the Governance & Personnel Committee

 Rob and his wife, Mary Lou Carroll, live amidst woodland and wetland in Tay Valley Township.
 Rob has worked as an outdoor recreation instructor, a conservationist, and a social justice advocate, and over 1993-2014 held NGO leadership positions at community, regional, and national levels.
 In December 2018 Rob also began serving his first term as an elected municipal counsellor.